realthinx/recrep/README.md

 # RecRep

-*Event Stream Record and Replay Engine*
+*Datastream Record and Replay Engine*

 Record and replay datastreams from event based applications and infrastructures: